Sydney-Informatics-Hub/eeharvest/README.md

 ### Installing dependencies from binaries

-If you do not wish to use conda, you can install the dependencies from binaries.
+If conda is somehow not an option, you can install the dependencies from binaries.
 For GDAL, use `apt-get` or `brew` (macOS).
 Clear instructions have been written on the [rasterio](https://rasterio.readthedocs.io/en/latest/installation.html) website, so we won't repeat these here.
 For the Google Cloud SDK, follow the